 Home-style fare and nyama choma

-The standard blow-out feast for most Kenyans is a huge pile of nyama choma (roast meat).
+The standard blow-out feast for most Kenyans is a huge pile of nyama choma (roast meat, usually goat, beef or mutton).
 Nyama choma is usually eaten at a purpose-built choma bar, with beer and music the standard accompaniments, and ugali and greens optional.
 You go to the kitchen and order by weight (half a kilo is plenty), direct from the butcher’s hook or out of the fridge.
-There’s usually a choice of nyama – goat, beef, mutton.
 After roasting, the meat is brought to your table on a wooden platter, chopped to bite-size with a sharp knife, and served with crunchy salt and kachumbari – tomato and onion relish.

 Snacks and breakfast

-Snacks, which can easily become meals, include samosas, chapattis, miniature kebabs (mishkaki), roasted corncobs, mandaazi (sweet, puffy, deep-fried dough cakes) and “egg-bread”.
-Mandaazi are made before breakfast and served until evening time, when they’ve become cold and solid.
-Egg-bread (misleadingly translated from the Swahili mkate mayai) is a light wheat-flour “pancake” wrapped around fried eggs and minced meat, usually cooked on a huge griddle.
-While you won’t find it everywhere, it’s a delicious Kenyan response to the creeping burger menace (McDonald’s, happily, is still not here).
-Snacks sold on the street include cassava chips and, in country areas, at the right time of year, if you’re lucky, roasted termites (which go well as a bar snack with beer).
+Snacks, which can easily become meals, include samosas, chapattis and miniature kebabs (mishkaki).
+Also look out for mandaazi (sweet, puffy, deep-fried dough cakes), and mkate mayai (“bread of eggs” in Swahili), a light wheat-flour pancake wrapped around fried eggs and minced meat, usually cooked on a huge griddle.
+Snacks sold on the street include cassava chips, roasted corncobs, and, in country areas, at the right time of year, if you’re lucky, roasted termites (which go well as a bar snack with beer).

 Breakfast varies widely.
-Standard fare in a hoteli, or in the dining room of a boarding and lodging house, consists of sweet tea and a chapatti or a doorstep of white bread thickly spread with margarine.
-Modest hotels offer a “full breakfast” of cereal, eggs and sausage, bread and jam, and a banana, with instant coffee or tea.
+Standard fare in a hoteli, or in the dining room of a B&L, consists of sweet tea and a chapatti or a doorstep of white bread thickly spread with margarine.
+Modest hotels offer a “full breakfast” of cereal, eggs and sausage, bread and jam and a banana, with instant coffee or tea.
 If you’re staying in an upmarket hotel or safari lodge, breakfast is usually a lavish acreage of hot and cold buffets that you can’t possibly do justice to.